 1. Umar Khalid is arrested for being a key conspirator in inciting riots in the national capital, that claimed 53 lives.
 As per the charge sheet, Umar Khalid was part of the larger conspiracy to cause unrest on the eve of the former US President, Donald Trump, visiting Delhi.
 He has been denied bail by the Court.

 2. AAP Councillor, Tahir Hussain is arrested in connection with the murder of Intelligence Bureau officer, Ankit Sharma, during Delhi riots.
-His bail application is dismissed as the that he “used his muscle power and political clout to act as a kingpin in planning, instigating and fanning the flames of communal conflagration”.
+His bail application is dismissed as the Court observes that he “used his muscle power and political clout to act as a kingpin in planning, instigating and fanning the flames of communal conflagration”.

 3. Members of Kabir Kala Manch are arrested for making inflammatory speeches at Elgar Parishad conclave in Pune that led to violence near the Koregaon Bhima war memorial.
 NIA investigation finds evidence that shows close ties of those arrested with the banned Maoist organisations that aimed at overthrowing the democratically elected government and hatching a plot to assassinate PM Modi.

-, the Court observes, "The contents of the aforesaid letter prima facie speaks that the CPI (Maoist) was bent upon ending the Modi raj, that is the Modi-led government.
+Based on a letter placed on record, the Court observes, "The contents of the aforesaid letter prima facie speaks that the CPI (Maoist) was bent upon ending the Modi raj, that is the Modi-led government.
 Not only this, they were also thinking to go for another incident, like the death of Rajiv Gandhi, by targeting the road shows of Modi."

 The differences between the two sets of case studies presented range from the gravity of the matter at hand as well as the intention of those charged with the said crimes.